-When comparing the Surface Pro 7 vs iPad Pro for drawing and digital art creation, there are a few differences to compare.
+When comparing the Surface Pro 7, 8, or 9th gen models vs iPad Pro for drawing and digital art creation, there are a few differences to compare.
 The main differences between the two stem from the operating system as well as the type of device: laptop touchscreen vs tablet touchscreen.

-When deciding between the Surface Pro 7 vs the iPad Pro and which is best for Digital Art; it’s important to understand that each device has it’s clear pros and cons.
+When deciding between the Surface Pro 7, 8 or 9, vs the iPad Pro and which is best for Digital Art; it’s important to understand that each device has it’s clear pros and cons.
 For example, the iPad Pro is great for 2d Art, graphic design, drawing and digital paint.
 While the Surface Pro is best for those who need a laptop in addition to just a drawing tablet.

-One thing the Surface Pro 7 has over the iPad Pro or Air is that it has full laptop functionality and is not just a tablet.
+One thing the Surface Pro 7, 8, and 9 gen models has over the iPad Pro or Air is that it has full laptop functionality and is not just a tablet.
 Both devices have very similar drawing functionality and are capable of pro level art.

 Since the Surface Pro 7 is Windows based, it is capable of running windows-only apps and has a broad software compatibility that is useful for those in college such as engineering or 3d Animation and Art.

-In this post, I’m going to cover all aspects surrounding the pros and cons of the iPad Pro vs Surface Pro 7 for all types of digital art: Graphic design, animation, 2d art, drawing/sketching, digital painting, and even photography.
+In this post, I’m going to cover all aspects surrounding the pros and cons of the iPad Pro vs Surface Pro 7, 8, and 9th gen models for all types of digital art: Graphic design, animation, 2d art, drawing/sketching, digital painting, and even photography.

 Which is Better for Drawing: iPad Pro or Surface Pro for Artists?

-When it comes to 3d animation & modeling or tasks that requires more cpu-intensive software, the Microsoft Surface Pro 7 is ideal, but not always necessary because most who do this use a stronger laptop with a drawing tablet attached.
+When it comes to 3d animation & modeling or tasks that requires more cpu-intensive software, the Microsoft Surface Pro 7, 8 or 9 is ideal, but not always necessary because most who do this use a stronger laptop with a drawing tablet attached.